John-Goff/lfe-style-guide/src/format/spelling.md

 Use correct spelling in your comments, and most importantly in your identifiers.
 The LFE documentation projects (books and reference materials) use `aspell` and include `make` targets for running various spell-checking tasks across the project files.
 Feel free to borrow from these for your own projects.

-Use common and domain-specific abbreviations, and must be consistent with these abbreviations.
+Use common and domain-specific abbreviations, and be consistent with these abbreviations.
 You may abbreviate lexical variables of limited scope in order to avoid overly-long symbol names.

 If you're not sure, consult a dictionary, look up alternative spellings in a dictionary, or ask a local expert.